-In addition, a single column leach test was conducted by Western Testing Laboratories of Sparks, Nevada at the request of Crown Development and Mining Co. on a 50 pound Wilson Dump sample (MD-NS-2), screened undersized (-1⁄2") material generated at the project site, agglomerated with 10% type II Portland cement (5 lbs), 5 lbs lime and 2.2 cyanide lb/ton, with a gold recovery of 78.0% from a fire assay head sample with 0.058 ozAu/ton and calculated head of 0.0635 ozAu/ton and nil Ag.
-Table 13.1 (McPartland, 2009) (Clem, 1983b) This metallurgical column test work is the only column test information available on the Wilson property surface dump and is relied upon for metallurgical projections on recovery, reagents and crush size for that resource.
+In addition, a single column leach test was conducted by Western Testing Laboratories of Sparks, Nevada at the request of Crown Development and Mining Co. on a 50 pound Wilson Dump sample (MD-NS-2), screened undersized (-1⁄2") material generated at the project site, agglomerated with 10% type II Portland cement (5 lbs), 5 lbs lime and 2.2 cyanide lb/ton, with a gold recovery of 78.0% from a fire assay head sample with 0.058 ozAu/ton and calculated head of 0.0635 ozAu/ton and nil Ag [Table 13.1 (McPartland, 2009) (Clem, 1983b)].
+This metallurgical column test work is the only column test information available on the Wilson property surface dump and is relied upon for metallurgical projections on recovery, reagents and crush size for that resource.
 It must be noted that it is unknown where and when the sample was collected, or if the sample is representative of the surface dump.

 J. McPartland of McClelland Labs states that "cyanide consumptions were strongly correlated to copper extraction."
+The Telesto Qualified Person agrees with statement on copper extraction and cyanide consumption observed on the testing of the material leached from the Pine Grove Project.
 (See Figure 13.1) "Copper is a known cyanicide."
 "To whatever degree high cyanide soluble copper ores are present in the Pine Grove Project, high cyanide consumptions during commercial production can be expected."
 "Optimizing leaching conditions to minimize copper dissolution during cyanidation will probably be important for the project's success."
 "In the extreme, copper dissolution may also cause sufficient free cyanide depletion to affect gold recovery rate and even ultimate gold recovery."
 "Milling/cyanidation, milling/gravity concentration and milling/flotation treatment, the most likely alternatives to heap leach processing, were not evaluated in the reports provided."
-(McPartland, 2009) For future testing, McPartland (2009) recommended a detailed heap-leaching testing program on the four HQ and PQ samples collected by Lincoln, with waste intervals from the same core to be used for wasterock characterization testing.
-He further recommended preliminary metallurgical testing of samples from known waste dumps and tailings deposits (McPartland, 2009).
+(McPartland, 2009) For future testing, McPartland (2009) recommended and the Telesto Qualified Person agrees that a detailed heap-leaching testing program on the four HQ and PQ samples collected by Lincoln, with waste intervals from the same core to be used for waste-rock characterization testing.
+We also agree that further recommended preliminary metallurgical testing of samples from known waste dumps and tailings deposits is necessary (McPartland, 2009).